Hurricane Preparedness, Safety and Emergency Planning for Pets.

 2. Carriers and leashes should be in that room.

-3. Keys, flashlights and an AX (in case your home exits get blocked, you can escape) must be in that
+3. Keys, flashlights and an AXE (in case your home exits get blocked, you can escape) must be in that

 4. Safe routes information and shelter information that allow pets, should be in that room, in an accessible place.